Willedunn4/My-Portfolio/index.md

 ### Study Application
 ![Study App Screenshot](/Pictures/Study-App-Screenshot.JPG)

+The Study Application project is meant to be a little bit of a study guide.
+It gives you definitions, asks you to study them, then waits until you are ready to begin the quiz.
+At the end, it will tell you how many answers you got correct and how many you got wrong.

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.